YouTube banner examples (ft. Neil Patel, Justin Brown, and HubSpot)

 If you want to learn more about Instagram marketing, check out the interview I conducted with Haris Aboobacker.
 This guy failed in 16 different businesses before he started his highly successful digital marketing agency.

-Now let’s dive into Josh Ryan’s Youtube banner example and deconstruct it.
+Now let’s dive into Josh Ryan’s Youtube banner example and use this to create your very own YouTube banner.

 1. Add your photo, name and your profession